oracle-livelabs/oic/oic-gen3/features-2024/native-actions/create-flow/create-flow.md

 ## Task 4: Activate the Integration.

 1. In the Project **Design** View, Select three dots (...) which is next to the Integration Flow.
 From the list of Actions select *Activate*.
 You can create a deployment and activate.
-Alternatively, you can activate individual integration aswell.
+Alternatively, you can activate individual integration as well.

     ![Activate Individual Integration](images/activate-integration.png)